pip-services/pip-services-docs/content/en/python/components/count/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Todo: Rewrite the description.

-    Performance counters.
-They show non-functional characteristics about how the code works,
-    like: times called, response time, objects saved/processed.
-Using these numbers, we can show how the code works in the system – how stable, fast, expandable it is.
+   This packag provides a set of interfaces and classes used to create performance counters.

 ---
 ---
+**Important points**

+- Performance counters show non-functional characteristics about how the code works, such as times called, response time, objects saved/processed.
+Using these numbers, it is possible to show how the code works in the system – how stable, fast, expandable it is.
 <div class="module-body">

 ### Constants